haarg-contrib/Archive-Tar/README.md

 `read` handles both compressed and uncompressed files.
-To find out if a file is compressed or uncompressed, it tries to guess by extension, then by checking the first couple of bytes in the tarfile.
+To find out if a file is compressed or uncompressed, it tries to guess by extension, then by checking the first couple of bytes in the tar file.

 If only a limited number of files is needed from a tarball, they can be specified after the tarball name: